 The synagogue walls feature a selection of Hebrew liturgical inscriptions and drawings of Jewish symbols by those who clandestinely worshiped there during World War II.

-The Commission and the American Joint Distribution Committee have agreed to raise the money to repair the structure’s extensive water damage and re-open the site to visitors.
+The Commission and the American Joint Distribution Committee sponsored the repair of the structure’s extensive water damage.
 Commission Member Amy Epstein led the Commission funding effort.
 A major donation to the project was made by Mr. Seth Gerszberg.

 For more information, see: http://www.jewishpinellas.org/content_display.html?ArticleID=100219